LANL-Seismoacoustics/infrapy/README.md

         >> conda deactivate

+## Updating
+Infrapy is in continued development.
+Features are added, bugs are fixed, and documentation is improved fairly continuously.
+It's good practice to pull the latest updates on a regular basis.
+To do this in a terminal, simply navigate into the infrapy directory and run:

+    >> git pull

+Occasionally, this will cause errors due to some package dependancies changing.
+If that happens, try updating your conda environment via:

+    >> conda env update --name infrapy_env --file infrapy_env.yml --prune

+For your convenience, the above commands are included in a bash script in the infrapy root directory called update_infrapy.sh which will execute the pull and the conda update in that order.

 ## Tutorials

 A series of Jupyter Notebook tutorials are located in /tutorials.
 These tutorials can be used to gain familiarity with both Infrapy scripting and command line interfact (CLI).